-A phone message will be sent to the School Messenger number listed by the parent on the emergency card.
-Please keep this number up-to-date.
+Phone, text, and email messages will be sent out to all families using information listed by the parent on the emergency card.
+Please ensure you are registered for the school district app, and do keep all numbers/addresses up-to-date.